-As described in the DEIS, the Club would be owned by a separate entity and would remain operable as a nine-hole course for the PRD development or an 18-hole course if the condominium alternative were to be developed.
-Maintaining the club operations in the long term is in the best interest of the developer and the community.
-The golf course and its amenities would be a selling point to many of the future residents.
+As described in the DEIS, the Club would be owned by Hampshire Recreation, LLCthe Applicant, insert name, a separate entity and would remain operable as a nine-hole course for the PRD development or an 18-hole course if the condominium alternative were to be developed.
+The Applicant asserts that maintaining the club operations in the long term is in the best interest of the Applicant and the community.
+The members only golf course and its amenities would be a selling point to many of the future residents.
+The Planning Board does not have a basis to assess the long term viability of the Club once the development is completed, but it is logical to believe that the Club would be an asset to somethose who buy property in the development.